JayaPok/JayaPok.github.io/_portfolio/pima_indians_diabetes_prediction.md

 Our final predictions resulted in approximately 80% accuracy.
 This is about 2% higher than our predictions with the basic model!

-At this point it is possible to try stacking the models and using majority vote, but resulting predictions will only be marginally different.
+At this point it is possible to try a method such as stacking the models and using majority vote, but resulting predictions will only be marginally different.
 So using the random forest model in this analysis is sufficient.